 In 2008, Autoblog reported that one was selling for just shy of $8 million.

 Here’s one of the most sought-after American muscle cars ever built, according to Barazi.

 What makes this bundle of power so attractive?
 First, the car features an all-aluminum engine.
-And since only 69 models were made, Barazi believes that a ZL1 sold today would fetch more than the nearly $500,000 one sold for at auction in 2012.
+Also, only 69 models were ever made.

 1956 Aston Martin DBR1